adarsh3908/data-analytics/airbnb listing analysis/README.md

 ## Usage
 1. Ensure all required libraries are installed
-2. **Obtain an Airbnb listings dataset** and place it as `Listings.csv` in this folder
-3. The dataset should include columns: host_since, neighbourhood, city, accommodates, price
+2. Clone the repository (Git LFS will automatically download the dataset)
-4. Run the Jupyter notebook cells sequentially
+3. Run the Jupyter notebook cells sequentially
-5. Explore the generated visualizations and insights
+4. Explore the generated visualizations and insights

 ## Future Enhancements
 - Expand analysis to other cities